 What were the results of the Creator Festival?

 I was curious to see how our supporters were reacting, so I’d often check social media to read their reviews.
-Seeing comments like, “It was so much fun to see all the works and merchandise at a glance,” “Thank you for putting this together,” and “You must have worked really hard,” really moved me—I even shed a few tears, hehe.
+Seeing comments like, “It was so much fun to see all the works and merchandise at a glance,” “Thank you for putting this together,” and “You must have worked really hard,” really moved me—I even shed a few tears.
+Hehe.

 Above all, it was truly moving to see with my own eyes how generously the fans showed their affection in the offline space.
-As the person in charge of organizing the exhibition, and as a fan myself, I felt a deep sense of pride.
+As the person in charge of organizing the exhibition—and as a fan myself—I felt a deep sense of pride.

 As long as there are creators and fans, the festival will go on!

 As a fan who supports creators, I was thrilled to be able to combine my passion with my work through this campaign.
-To the makers, supporters, and me— Wadiz—I’d like to extend my heartfelt thanks to everyone who has generously supported and cheered us on in our new endeavor.
+To the makers, supporters, and me— Wadiz—I’d like to extend my heartfelt thanks to everyone who has generously supported and cheered us on in this new endeavor.